pjankiewicz/pjankiewicz.github.io/blog/posts_md/example-post.md

 title: "My First Example Post"
 date: "2025-04-10"
 publish: false
 ---

-# Welcome
+# Getting Started Here

-This is the content of my first example blog post.

-It uses Markdown for formatting.

-- List item 1
-- List item 2
+Alright, so this is my first real go at putting something down in this blog format.
+It's pretty basic for now, mostly just figuring out how this Markdown stuff works again.

+Just wanted to note a couple of things:

+- Here's the first point.
+- And the second one follows.

+Also felt like dropping in a classic code snippet, you know the one:

 ```python
 print("Hello, world!")
 ```

+Yeah, simple stuff, but you have to start somewhere, right?
+Feels a bit like that initial coding assistant work – basic building blocks first.
+We'll see how it evolves.